Talking to Customers

 Everyone wants to participate.

-The more you talk to customers, the better you get to know them.
+The more you’re talking to customers, the better you get to know them.

 This is very useful when things are getting busy, or boring.